West Bromwich Albion

 One strange fact about the Hawthorns is that it is the highest ground in England (in terms of feet above sea level).

-Away fans are housed on one side of the Smethwick End, where the normal allocation is 3,000 seats.
+3,000 seats.
 This means that this stand is shared with home supporters.
 For cup games, the whole of this stand can be allocated to away supporters, raising this figure to 5,200.
-The facilities and the view of the pitch in the Smethwick End are okay, although the leg room is a little cramped.
-The turnstiles open 90 minutes before kick off on Saturday afternoons.
-I have been to the Hawthorns on a number of occasions and have always found it to be a fairly friendly place.
-The only thing against it, in terms of a day out, is the lack of nearby pub for away fans, meaning that most elect to drink inside the ground instead.
+The facilities and the view of the pitch in the Smethwick End are okay, although the legroom is a little cramped.
+The turnstiles open 90 minutes before kick-off on Saturday afternoons.
+I have been to the Hawthorns on several occasions and have always found it to be a fairly friendly place.
+The only thing against it, in terms of a day out, is the lack of a nearby pub for away fans, meaning that most elect to drink inside the ground instead.
 Considering that the concourse at the back of the Smethwick End is pretty small in comparison to its overall capacity, then it can have an uncomfortable feel, especially when there is a capacity away support.
-The Club allows those away fans who need a smoke to stand outside the ground at half time.
+The Club allows those away fans who need a smoke to stand outside the ground at half-time.
 Food available on the concourse includes; a range of Pies; Chicken Balti, Chicken & Mushroom, Cheese & Onion, Steak & Kidney (All £3.60), Pasties (£3.60) and Hot Dogs (£3.60).

 There is a Club ‘Fan Zone’ located just across the road from the Stadium on the corner of Halfords Lane and Birmingham Road.
-This area has live music entertainment, a large screen showing the early kick off, plus food and alcoholic drinks are available.
+This area has live music entertainment, a large screen showing the early kickoff, plus food and alcoholic drinks are available.
 There is also a Greggs outlet nearby which is very handy.
-Currently this is free to enter and away fans are welcome (although there may be an exception to this when it comes to Wolves and Villa fans!).
+Currently, this is free to enter and away fans are welcome (although there may be an exception to this when it comes to Wolves and Villa fans!).

 One annoying thing is that located by the away turnstiles is a huge metal gate.
-This is usually open before the match meaning that you can easily access the visitors turnstiles from Halfords Lane.
+This is usually open before the match meaning that you can easily access the visitor’s turnstiles from Halfords Lane.
 However after the game has ended, it is normally closed, meaning that you can’t access Halfords Lane, Instead, you have to go in the opposite direction, walking along paths ways and streets taking you right around the other side of the ground.
 You can easily get back to the Hawthorns Station this way, but if you are parked on the other side towards the M5, it can be a pain.

 The main pub for away fans is ‘The Vine’ (pictured right) which is about a 15-20 minute walk from the ground.
 From Junction 1 of the M5 turn left towards West Bromwich town centre (opposite direction to the ground).
-Take the first left into Roebuck Street.
+Take the first left onto Roebuck Street.
 The Vine is down on the left.
 You can also street park in this area and then walk to the ground.
-This pub also offers Indian food and has an indoor tandoori barbeque (from 1pm on Saturdays), plus has a beer garden with children’s play area.
+This pub also offers Indian food and has an indoor tandoori barbeque (from 1 pm on Saturdays), plus has a beer garden with a children’s play area.
 Barbara Osborne a visiting Newcastle United fan adds; ‘The Vine from the outside looked like any small corner boozer, but inside it was quite large and it was fairly easy to get served.
 It had a good mix of home and away fans.’
 Matt Wharton informs me; ‘The Vine is only a few minutes walk away from Kenrick Park Metro station which can be accessed from Birmingham Snow Hill railway/metro station.
 Turn right out of the station and walk along Devereux Road passing through a residential area.
-At the end of Devereux Road turn left and the The Vine is just over the other side of the road on the right’.
+At the end of Devereux Road turn left and The Vine is just over the other side of the road on the right.

 Sean Mowat a visiting Sheffield United supporter adds; ‘As you pass the ground on the right on the main Birmingham Road.
 Carry on about another half a mile and there is a pub on the right set back off the road called the Royal Oak.
 We’ve been in the last two times we’ve visited WBA.
 The beer is okay and they also serve Asian food (try the chicken kebabs!).
-It had a friendly atmosphere’.
+It had a friendly atmosphere.
 It also has the added benefit of showing televised football.

 If travelling by Metro or train from Birmingham Snow Hill and you like your real ale, then it may be a good idea to stop off on the way to the Hawthorns at the Jewellery Quarter station.
-Within a 10 minute walk of the station are at least three pubs serving decent real ale.
+Within a 10-minute walk of the station are at least three pubs serving decent real ale.
 These are the Rose Villa Tavern, Red Lion and Lord Clifden.
 The Red Lion and Lord Clifden are both listed in the CAMRA Good Beer Guide, whilst the Brown Lion has recently opened and is effectively the brewery tap for the local Two Towers Brewery.
-See the Google map below for their locations (this will require you to use the arrows to move the map down and then to the to show the Jewellery Quarter and pubs).
+See the Google map below for their locations (this will require you to use the arrows to move the map down and then to show the Jewellery Quarter and pubs).

 Alcohol is also available within the ground, albeit in plastic bottles/cans, in the form of Heineken (£4.50), John Smith’s (£4.50), and Bulmers Cider (£4.50), plus Red and White wine (£4.20).